Seamus O'Regan: Political career

 In September 2014, O'Regan was nominated as the Liberal Party candidate in the Newfoundland and Labrador riding of St. John's South—Mount Pearl for the 2015 federal election.
 On October 19, 2015, O'Regan won the election, defeating New Democrat incumbent Ryan Cleary.
 He was appointed to the cabinet on August 28, 2017, as the minister of veterans affairs and on January 14, 2019, was made the minister of Indigenous services, vacating his previous post.

 He was re-elected in the 2019 federal election.
 Following the election, he was appointed minister of natural resources.
 He was re-elected again in the 2021 federal election.

+O'Regan served as minister of labour from 2021 and expanded his portfolio to also include minister of seniors during the 2023 cabinet shuffle.
+As the labour minister, O'Regan was involved in the BC port workers strike between International Longshore and Warehouse Union Canada and the BC Maritime Employers Association, which included a 13 day work stoppage in the summer of 2023, as well as the strike of WestJet's aircraft mechanics in the summer of 2024.

+In July 2024, CBC reported that O'Regan would resign from cabinet for family reasons, but would continue to serve as a Member of Parliament until the 2025 federal election.

 Personal life

 On July 9, 2010, O'Regan married his longtime partner, Steve Doussis, in Newfoundland.

-O'Regan serves on the Boards of Katimavik, Canada's leading youth service-learning programme, and The Rooms, which houses the provincial art gallery, museum, and archives of Newfoundland and Labrador.
+O'Regan serves on the Boards of Katimavik, Canada's leading youth service-learning program, and The Rooms, which houses the provincial art gallery, museum, and archives of Newfoundland and Labrador.
 He also sits on the board of directors for fellow Newfoundlander Allan Hawco's theatre company, The Company Theatre, located in Toronto.

 In January 2016, O’Regan announced that he entered an alcoholism rehabilitation program.

-In November 2017, he was hospitalized in Ottawa for a major gastrointestinal obstruction.
+In November 2017, he was hospitalised in Ottawa for a major gastrointestinal obstruction.
 Shortly after the November 2020 death of his father Seamus Bernard O'Regan (1942–2020), Natural Resources Canada announcements began to give his name as Seamus O'Regan Jr.; previous announcements did not use the "Jr." suffix.